retaildevcrews/ngsa/docs/EngineeringPractices.md

 > All net-new issues need to be triaged, leverage Notes for discussions points as needed

 - Create the issue in the appropriate repo with the appropriate template
-- Add project to the issue (i.e. Helium) - this will add to the main board
+- Add project to the issue (i.e. ngsa, ngsa-cd)
+  - this will add to the main board
-  - This is only necessary in a multi-repo project like Helium
+  - necessary for multi-repo project like NGSA
 - Add all relevant tags (language, enhancement, bug, design review, etc)
 - Do not add Size, Priority, Milestone, or Assignee
-- All issues will be triaged at the end of the Standup call
+- All issues will be triaged at the end of the Stand-up call
 - Add an "undo issue" for any temporary changes that need to be removed in the future

 ### Backlog